 It’s surprising how many times meetings end and people walk out unclear on what was actually achieved by said meeting.
 This kind of outcome is no outcome at all, and it can lead to meeting-dread within your organization.

-Patrick Lencioni takes on the air of a Surgeon General evoking a terrible disease when he describes the effects of bad meetings in his book, Death by Meeting.
+Patrick Lencioni takes on the air of a Surgeon General describing a terrible disease when he writes about the effects of bad meetings in his book, Death by Meeting.
 They “generate real human suffering in the form of anger, lethargy, and cynicism", he argues.
-A fitting analogy for meetings that only serve to waste company time?

 The way to ensure clear outcomes is by having a purpose for the meeting, facilitating it effectively and making sure there is a clearly set out agenda, all things we delve into below.